aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 | \<SDKRoot\>/demo/demo_platone/demo_contract\Solidity   | Copy PlatONE (Solidity) ABI JSON file to this directory          |
 | \<SDKRoot\>/demo/demo_platone/demo_contract\WASM   | Copy PlatONE (WASM) ABI JSON file to this directory          |

-*Note 1: ABI's JSON file must have ".json" as the file name suffix.*
+*Note: ABI's JSON file must have ".json" as the file name suffix.*

 During the demo compilation process, the automatic generation tool will generate the corresponding C interface calling code according to the contract ABI JSON file.
 If the automatic generation of C interface fails during compilation, you need to delete the unsupported ABI JSON file (or delete the unsupported interface) from the corresponding directory of \<SDKRoot\>/contract, write the C code manually, and assemble the ABI interface.
 For details, please refer to the [Transfer Call](#Transfer-Call) chapter.
 ### Host Compilation